Mount Vesuvius Facts

 Mount Vesuvius Physical Description

-The magnificent mountain also boasts some remarkable measurements.
+The magnificent mountain also boasts some undeniably remarkable physical measurements.
 The cone itself currently has a height equaling 4,203 ft (1,281 m) above sea level.
 These additionally sit more than 1,300 ft (400 m) above the 3.1 mi (5 km) long valley, named Atrio di Cavallo, nearby.

 Mount Vesuvius Location, Formation, and History

-It’s best known, however, for its destructive eruption in AD 79.
+It’s unquestionably best known, however, for its destructive eruption in AD 79.
 Miraculously, one recorded eyewitness account adds to the scientific evidence.
 The massive blast ejected ash and stone up to 21 mi (33 km) into the air.
 Pompei and Herculaneum were both utterly destroyed.

 Features Sharing Its Region